highland-farm/simple-quagga/README.md

 # Simple Quagga Barcode Scanner

 Barcode scanner with sane defaults and lightweight interface, built on quagga2.
-WIP on private repo for now.
+Interfaces are not complete or final, but it is functional.
+Since quagga2 comes bundled it is included as a devDependency only.

+Look in `examples` to see how to use in browser as an iife script or esm module.
+Can also be used as a dependency when bundling for a lib or app.
+Uses snowpack for development and esbuild for transpiling/bundling/minifying.

+Package folders:

+- `/types` : TypeScript definitions
+- `/dist` : ESM & IIFE browser bundles
+- `/lib` : ESM module unbundled

 NPM scripts: